 Workers toiled for long hours with little pay.
 Often, there were no windows in the factory and employees were not permitted breaks.
 These conditions sometimes led to tragedies, the worst of which was the Triangle Shirtwaist Fire.

-Teaching was a profession open to women of all classes beginning in the 19th century.
+Teaching opened to women of all classes beginning in the 19th century.

 For most of the century, teachers needed very little, if any, formal education.
-By the close of the century, most teachers were women and they were beginning to be educated in formal teaching colleges.
+By the close of the century, most teachers were women, and they were educated in formal teaching colleges.

 Maids, cooks and other domestic servants lived in their employers’ homes and worked long hours.
-There was a strict hierarchy of servants and one could move up after several years of service.
+There was a strict hierarchy of servants, and one could move up after several years of service.

 After the war, changes in attitudes, technology and society made service a less desirable position.

-Unfortunately, no matter what job a woman performed, she was paid sometimes more than 50 percent less than a man.
+Unfortunately, no matter what job a woman performed, she often was paid 50 percent or more less than a man.